XRBench: An Extended Reality (XR) Machine Learning Benchmark Suite for the Metaverse: Evaluation

 \subsection{Why It is Important to Dive into Usage Scenarios}

 Even though all usage scenarios in \bench reflect the metaverse domain, the individual workload characteristics are diverse and tend to vary during execution, resulting in different system performance.
 Each usage scenario prefers different accelerator types, as shown in~\autoref{fig:EvalResultsScore4K8K}.
 For example, in the 4K PE config, the Social Interaction A scenario (\autoref{fig:EvalResultsScore4K8K}, (a)) prefers the FDA style accelerator with WS dataflow (accelerator A).
-However, the Outdoor Activity A (\autoref{fig:EvalResultsScore4K8K}, (c)) prefers the SFDA style with four sub-accelerators with the OS dataflow (accelerator H).
+However, Outdoor Activity A (\autoref{fig:EvalResultsScore4K8K}, (c)) prefers the SFDA style with four sub-accelerators with the OS dataflow (accelerator H).

-Moreover, dynamically cascaded models (Section~\ref{sec:challenges}) require a deep-dive into corresponding usage scenarios.
-To understand the impact of dynamically cascaded models, we vary the probability of triggering the GE model after ES (GE is triggered only if ES results have sufficiently large segmented eyes).
-We highlight low- and high-score cases (accelerators B and J) in~\autoref{fig:DynamicCascading}.
-Overall, a high-score design (accelerator J) maintains its high scores over the probability change.
-The low-score design (accelerator B) shows score degradation when the probability is high.
-For the low-score design, we observe small score fluctuation between 50\% and 75\% probabilities.
-The current greedy scheduler trades off deadline violations with frame drop rate, which results in a better overall score.
-Such a case motivates further studies in the system scheduler, which can be facilitated by the \bench benchmark harness.
-Overall, the results suggest that usage scenarios should be carefully examined under a variety of dynamic instances to design more robust systems.
+Moreover, dynamically cascaded models (Section~\ref{sec:challenges}) require a deep dive into corresponding usage scenarios.
+To understand the impact of dynamically cascaded models, we vary the probability of triggering the GE model after the ES (assuming that GE is triggered only if ES results have sufficiently large segmented eyes).
+We run 200 experiments and plot the average data to capture the overall trend, focusing on low- and high-score cases (accelerators B and J) in~\autoref{fig:DynamicCascading}.

+Overall, both designs maintain their overall scores while we observe a slight decline (0.03) in the overall score on the high-score design (accelerator J) as moving from 25\% to 100\% cascading probability.
+As the cascading probability increases from 25\% to 100\%, the real-time score of accelerator B increased by 0.23 points while the QoE score decreased by 0.06 points.
+This indicates that the low-score design (accelerator B) can drop some frames to maintain overall user experience quantified by \benchscore under high cascading probability.
+Such results motivate further investigation of optimization opportunities in the scheduler and runtime for XR ML systems.